carblue/acos5/README.md

 The driver is tolerably complete.<br>

- Installing module [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init") is required for changing card's content like 'Creating new RSA key pair', 'Store key for sym. algo', 'Card Initialization' etc.<br>
+ Installing module [acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init") is required for changing card's content like 'Creating new RSA key pair' or the not yet finished implementations of 'Store key for sym. algo', 'Card Initialization' etc.<br>
 'acos5_64_pkcs15init' is Work in Progress.

 IMPORTANT<br>